Univ of South Carolina president quits, says ‘trust is lost’

 Caslen’s supporters touted his 43 years in the military and five years as superintendent of West Point.
 He had the support of Gov. Henry McMaster and Republican lawmakers who suggested he could bring federal programs to the school and a share of federal money.
 McMaster, an ex officio board member, also personally called trustees at the time, urging them to convene a special meeting to vote on Caslen.

-Donors, including Moore, feared that might amount to undue political influence that could threaten the university’s accreditation.
+Donors — including Darla Moore, a former board member and the university’s largest benefactor — feared that might amount to undue political influence that could threaten the university’s accreditation.
 McMaster dismissed those ideas, with a spokesman calling the specter of any undue influence “preposterous.”

 A spokesman for McMaster did not immediately return a message seeking comment on the resignation.